Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Bayesian optimization with Gaussian processes

-The problem with the regret functions that we presented for equation (\ref{eq:bayes-average}) is that all of them rely on the knowledge of the optimum $\x^*$.
-Thus, we cannot use any of those directly.
-Instead, the Bayesian optimization literature have developed proxies of those functions, called \emph{acquisition functions}.
-To select the next point at each iteration, we use the \emph{expected improvement} criterion \cite{Mockus1989} as a proxy of the optimality gap criterion.
-The expected improvement is defined as the expectation of the improvement function $I(\x) = \max(0,\rho - f(\x))$.
-The improvement is defined over a incumbent target $\rho$, which in many applications is considered to be the \emph{best outcome} until that iteration $\rho = y_{best}$.
-Other incumbent values could be considered, specially in the presence of noise.
-Taking the expectation over the mixture of Gaussians of the predictive distribution, we can compute the expected improvement as:
+The regret functions that we introduced to select the next point at each iteration with equation (\ref{eq:bayes-average}) assume knowledge of the optimum $\x^*$.
+Thus, they cannot be used in practice.
+Instead, the Bayesian optimization literature uses \emph{acquisition functions}, like the \emph{expected improvement} (EI) criterion \cite{Mockus1989} as a proxy of the optimality gap criterion.
+EI is defined as the expectation of the improvement function $I(\x) = \max(0,\rho - f(\x))$, where $\rho$ is the incumbent of the optimal.
+In many applications $\rho$ is considered to be the \emph{best outcome} until the current iteration $\rho = y_{best}$.
+Other incumbent values could be considered, specially in the presence of noise, like the maximum predicted value.
+Taking the expectation over the predictive distribution, we can compute the expected improvement as:

-where $\phi$ and $\Phi$ are the corresponding Gaussian probability density function (PDF) and cumulative density function (CDF), being $z_i = (\rho - \mu_i)/\sigma_i$.
-In this case, $(\mu_i,\sigma^2_i)$ is the prediction computed with Equation (\ref{eq:predgp}).

-Assuming that the incumbent target is the best observation up to iteration $n-1$, then at iteration $n$, we select the next query at the point that maximizes the corresponding expected improvement:
+where $\phi$ and $\Phi$ are the corresponding Gaussian probability density function (PDF) and cumulative density function (CDF), being $z = (\rho - \mu)/\sigma$.
+In this case, $(\mu,\sigma^2)$ are the prediction parameters computed with Equation (\ref{eq:predgp}).
+At each iteration $n$, we select the next query at the point that maximizes the corresponding expected improvement: